gocd/docs.go.cd/content/gocd_on_kubernetes/setup_and_configuration.md

 Know more about removal of Tiller at [Helm v3 Changelog](https://helm.sh/docs/faq/changes_since_helm2/).

 Helm's permissions are now evaluated using your kubeconfig file.
-Refer the [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [Helm RBAC guide](https://helm.sh/docs/topics/rbac/) for configuring more secure and advanced RBAC for your cluster.
+Refer to the [Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [Helm RBAC guide](https://helm.sh/docs/topics/rbac/) for configuring more secure and advanced RBAC for your cluster.